socalledsound/nu-scripts/week1/02-functional foundations/w1-v-03-pure-functions+side-effects.md

 [SC]
 (data) => InterfaceElement(data)
 [VO]
-In React, we use functions to create and update user interface elements.
+In React, for example, we use functions to create and update small and specific user interface elements, like a button or a list item, and then we combine those together to build a web page or an app.

 [SC]